|

 this works so far only with Google Earth versions running on

+PCs.
 Unlike other thermal maps, which are usually

 based on statistical analyses of flight records, the maps of